How to Stock Sugar & 8 Sensible Reasons Why You Should

 The Best Sugar to Stock

-There are many types of sugar, but the best type of sugar to stock is the type that you and your family will use the most.
+There are many types of sugar, but the best type to stock is the type that you and your family will use the most.
 If you bake often, you may want to stock more brown sugar than white sugar.
 If you have trouble keeping track of when you last used your sugar, it’s a good idea to buy smaller quantities more often.
-This will help to ensure that you always have fresh sugar on hand.
+This will help ensure that you always have fresh sugar on hand.

 You May Also Like